last-genius/UCU_Rust_Course/README.md

 means an exhaustive list. pretzelhammer writes super cool deep dive articles on Rust-specific stuff which makes people's heads boil.
 * [phil-op blog](https://os.phil-opp.com/) - Philipp Oppermann's x86 Operating System Blog.
 The next best thing in the Internet after this repository web page.
 * [fasterthanlime blog](https://fasterthanli.me/) - A great blog on all things Rust.
+* [ralf jung's blog](https://www.ralfj.de/blog/) - A blog from one of the most prominent Rust safety researchers out there.
+* [Luca Palmieri's blog](https://www.lpalmieri.com/) - An interesting blog from "Zero To Production In Rust" series' author.
 * [tyler neely's blog](https://tylerneely.com/) - More of an advanced blog from an author of many popular crates.
 * [Yoshua Wuyts's blog](https://blog.yoshuawuyts.com/) - Cool writing on (mainly) Async Rust.
 * [Niko Matsaki's blog](http://smallcultfollowing.com/babysteps/) - Niko Matsaki is a longtime Rust maintainer (and a part of the compiler team), and reading his insights is eye-opening.
+* [Aleksey Kladov's blog](https://matklad.github.io/) - A more of an advanced blog from one of regular `rustc` contributors, mainly about async and multithreading.
+* [William Woodruff's blog](https://blog.yossarian.net/) - Pretty cool blog on low-level things and how they work with Rust, if they do (and whether they should).
 * [Depth-First blog](https://depth-first.com/) - A few interesting things here.
 Not that many though.
 * [Armin Ronacher's blog](https://lucumr.pocoo.org/about/) - This guy created Flask and Jinja.
 And now he writes about Rust.
 What more do you need.
 * [Stephen Marz OS blog](https://osblog.stephenmarz.com/) - RISC-V OS Blog.